Shining new light on dark personalities

 Spite, narcissism, sadism, psychopathy—almost always portrayed negatively, these and other “dark personality” traits can have a bright side, too, says David Marcus, professor and chair of psychology.

-In The Dark Side of Personality, a new book edited by Marcus and Virgil Zeigler-Hill, they and some 40 other prominent social and clinical psychologists explore the negative consequences of many dark personality traits and reveal some of the counterintuitive benefits, as well.
+In The Dark Side of Personality: Science and Practice in Social, Personality, and Clinical Psychology, a new book edited by Marcus and Virgil Zeigler-Hill, they and some 40 other prominent social and clinical psychologists explore the negative consequences of many dark personality traits and reveal some of the counterintuitive benefits, as well.

 The book also examines adverse effects of personality traits that are largely considered benevolent, such as confidence and perfectionism.